What is a Vulnerability Assessment?

 The primary concern in all of DV-ACT's assessments is to keep children safe from abuse, both from direct harm and also from any emotional harm that may come from living in a home where abuse is taking place.

 What is a vulnerability assessment?

-A vulnerability assessment will aim to identify your vulnerability to future abuse, the impact of the abuse on your parenting and ability to assess risk and prioritise the safety of both yourself and your children.
-The assessment will also make recommends for how any risks to you or your children can be managed in the future and give suggestions for further treatment (such as domestic abuse programmes or therapy).
+A vulnerability assessment aims to identify your vulnerability to future abuse, the impact the abuse had had on your parenting and your ability to assess risk and prioritise the safety of both yourself and your children.
+The assessment will also make recommendations for how any risks to you or your children can be managed in the future and give suggestions for further treatment like domestic abuse programmes or therapy.

 Why have I been referred for an assessment?